xtbreak

 Bai, J., & Perron, P. (2003).
 Computation and analysis of multiple structural change models.
 Journal of Applied Econometrics, 18(1), 1–22. link.

-Ditzen, J., Karavias, Y. & Westerlund, J. (2021) Testing for Multiple Structural Breaks in Panel Data.
-Available upon request.
+Ditzen, J., Karavias, Y. & Westerlund, J. (2024) Testing for Multiple Structural Breaks in Panel Data.
+Journal of Applied Econometrics link

 Karavias, Y, Narayan P. & Westerlund, J. (2021) Structural breaks in Interactive Effects Panels and the Stock Market Reaction to COVID–19. arXiv:2111.03035 [econ.EM]. link